-Transect L5 L6

-Maximum percentage of any single occupancy 70% 60% 50% 40%
+Transect L5 L6 Maximum percentage of any single occupancy type within catchment area 70% 60% 50% 40%

-type within catchment area

-- 25 This is not the same as mandating the elimination of cars from the development.
-"Car free" is defined by the potential for a majority of people living in the neighborhood to have a productive and rich lifestyle without need of a car. - 26 The catchment area is defined as the surroundings within a one km radius from the project site, taking into account natural and humanmade barriers.
-Refer to the User's Guide for step-by-step instructions for the calculation. - 27 The three distinct occupancy types to consider for this calculation include residential, commercial/institutional, and office/light-industrial development.
+The catchment area is defined as the surroundings within a one km radius from the project site, taking into account natural and human-made barriers.
+Refer to the User's Guide for step-by-step instructions for the calculation.

+The three distinct occupancy types to consider for this calculation include residential, commercial/institutional, and office/light-industrial development.
 Select only the predominant occupancy within the catchment area and estimate its overall F.A.R. to determine the contributing percentage.